openedx/edx-platform/README.md

 you can't have both versions installed and used on your machine simultaneously.
 Virtual environments were created to solve this problem: by installing libraries into an isolated environment, only projects that live inside the environment will be able to see and use those libraries.
-Incompatible dependencies?
+Got incompatible dependencies?
 Use different virtual environments, and your problem is solved.

 Remember, each language has a different implementation.
 Python has